First-foot: Isle of Man

-On the Isle of Man the practice of first-footing has also been a long held tradition.
+On the Isle of Man the practice of first-footing has also been a long-held tradition.
 A. W. Moore in his book Folklore of the Isle of Man described the practice:

 Traditionally, young boys would visit the houses in their local area on New Year's Day.
-They would recite a poem in the Manx language at every house and then a boy with dark hair was considered to be lucky for the household and he was given the best food and drink the inhabitants had to share.
+They would recite a poem in the Manx language at every house.
+Boys with dark hair were considered lucky for the household and they were given the best food and drink the inhabitants had to share.